SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

   * `OrderProcessManager`
   * `TaskItemProjection`

 The suffix helps when observing together with other entities in a package.

 For process managers it may be enough to have the `Process` suffix, dropping `Manager`, which frequently worked for us too.
+Other options for suffixes are `Pm` or `Procman`.
+It would be a good idea to decide on such a suffix as a team standard, before you start coding.

 #### Repositories